 The screening is not painful and takes only a few minutes.
 In fact, it will be done while your baby is sleeping.
-A technician will insert soft, spongy earphones and a microphone into baby’s ear canals to look for otoacoustic emissions.
+A technician will insert soft, spongy earphones and a microphone into baby’s ear canals.
 When the cochlea is stimulated by a sound, the outer hair cells of the cochlea vibrate.
-This vibration echoes back to the middle ear, where the microphone can capture and measure it.
+The technician can measure this vibration.

 Automated auditory brainstem response (AABR)

 Like the OAE, this hearing screening is not painful and is typically performed while your baby is sleeping.
 It takes 5 to 10 minutes to complete.
-Where the OAE test confirms the function of only the middle ear, the AABR tests both the middle ear and the auditory pathway.
 Testing the auditory pathway makes it possible to detect auditory neuropathy, a less common cause of hearing loss.
-For this test, earphones are placed in the ear canal and sensors (electrodes) are placed on baby’s scalp.
+For this test, earphones are placed in the ear canal.
+Sensors (electrodes) are placed on baby’s scalp.
 The electrodes are used to measure brainstem response to sound.

 For most babies, these screenings will confirm that they can hear.
-Even if your baby does not pass this initial screening, it does not necessarily mean that he or she has permanent hearing loss.
+Even if your baby does not pass this first screening, it may not mean that he or she has permanent hearing loss.
 Fluid in the middle ear is sometimes to blame.
 Or, if baby moved during the test, it can cause a faulty result.
 Only about 3 in 1,000 babies are born with permanent hearing loss.

-No matter the reason, if your baby failed the newborn screening, he or she will be referred to a children’s hearing specialist (pediatric audiologist) for a more diagnostic hearing evaluation.
+No matter the reason, if your baby failed the newborn screening, he or she will be referred to a children’s hearing specialist (pediatric audiologist).
 It is very important to arrange for this evaluation as soon as possible (no later than 3 months of age).

 Diagnostic auditory brainstem response (ABR)

 If your baby failed the newborn hearing screening, the next test will likely be a diagnostic ABR.
 Sometimes, this test can be done while baby is sleeping.
-This test is very much like the AABR, but takes longer to complete.
-Therefore, sleeping results are sometimes not as conclusive, especially if baby stirs or wakes.
+Sometimes baby stirs or wakes during this test.
+This can affect test results.
 For this reason, it’s possible that your hearing specialist may recommend a sedated ABR.